East Carolina visits Vasquez and UAB - WTOP News

 Birmingham, Alabama; Saturday, 3 p.m.
 EST

-BOTTOM LINE: UAB hosts the East Carolina Pirates after Alejandro scored 28 points in UAB’s 83-69 victory against the Tulane Green Wave.
+BOTTOM LINE: UAB hosts the East Carolina Pirates after Alejandro scored 28 points in UAB’s 83-69 win over the Tulane Green Wave.

-The Blazers have gone 7-3 at home.
-UAB is fifth in the AAC with 35.2 points per game in the paint led by Yaxel Lendeborg averaging 6.6.
+The Blazers are 7-3 on their home court.
+UAB has a 3-3 record in games decided by at least 10 points.

 The Pirates are 2-3 in AAC play.
-East Carolina averages 71.4 points and has outscored opponents by 2.3 points per game.
+East Carolina is fourth in the AAC allowing 69.1 points while holding opponents to 43.4% shooting.

-UAB scores 77.4 points, 8.3 more per game than the 69.1 East Carolina allows.
-East Carolina averages 6.5 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.9 per game UAB allows.
+UAB’s average of 5.8 made 3-pointers per game is 1.7 fewer made shots on average than the 7.5 per game East Carolina allows.
+East Carolina averages 71.4 points per game, 4.4 fewer than the 75.8 UAB gives up.

-The Blazers and Pirates match up Saturday for the first time in AAC play this season.

-TOP PERFORMERS: Daniel Ortiz is shooting 32.5% from beyond the arc with 1.5 made 3-pointers per game for the Blazers, while averaging 7.6 points.
-Lendeborg is averaging 15 points, 11.2 rebounds and two blocks over the past 10 games for UAB.
+TOP PERFORMERS: Eric Gaines is scoring 12.1 points per game with 4.0 rebounds and 4.6 assists for the Blazers.
+Yaxel Lendeborg is averaging 15 points, 11.2 rebounds and two blocks over the last 10 games for UAB.

-Brandon Johnson is averaging 14 points, 8.9 rebounds and 1.6 steals for the Pirates.
-RJ Felton is averaging 16.2 points over the last 10 games for East Carolina.
+Bobby Pettiford is averaging 8.4 points and 3.8 assists for the Pirates.
+RJ Felton is averaging 16.2 points and 6.1 rebounds while shooting 43.5% over the past 10 games for East Carolina.

 LAST 10 GAMES: Blazers: 7-3, averaging 81.3 points, 40.0 rebounds, 14.4 assists, 6.9 steals and 3.6 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 77.5 points per game.